botnursery/Trading-At-The-Close/README.md

 - The distribution has the form characteristic of financial instruments with Fat-Tailed probability distributions.
 - The histogram of all Target values for all time and for all securities has some periodic comb superimposed on the bell-shaped distribution.
 - This periodicity indicates the presence among securities of those whose Target values more often fall into periodic bins.
 As the bin size increases, this effect is smoothed out due to averaging.
 For individual securities this deviation is not noticeable.
-- This effect can possibly be used to increase the probability of predicting the Target value.
+- This effect may be possibly be used to increase the probability of predicting the Target value.
 Further research can be supplemented in the following areas:
     - select those bins that stand out significantly in the distribution histogram and see which securities fall into them more often, forming a pattern.
     - find out whether the comb is strictly periodic, for this we can try to apply the discrete Fourier transform to the envelope of the final histogram.